vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

 <div class="composition-api">

-To declare methods when using Composition API, simply declare functions in the same scope with the reactive state:
+We can declare functions that mutate reactive state in the same scope, and expose it as a method alongside the state:

 ```js
 import { ref } from 'vue'